robinmonjo/dock/README.md

 ## Known issue (not blocking)

-- stdout prefix + coloring only available over network but sometimes prefix get written at the end of a line
 - process is not stopped if interactive and over the network and the connection is closed